-Today’s kids have been surrounded by technology since birth.
+Today’s youth have been surrounded by technology since birth.
 It makes sense that before they even reach high school, young kids may be ready for their own smart device.
-But before you hand your child his own device, consider these important control tips.
+But before you hand your children their own device, consider these important control tips.

 Add apps for blocking

 Many apps are available to enable parental controls on your young child’s device.
 These apps can block inappropriate or adult sites or scams.
 Seek recommendations from family and friends or look for apps from your desktop security provider.

 Turn off in-app purchases